 (ii) Have acceptable electrical systems, including fan motors.

-(m) Gassy operations shall be provided with controls located aboveground for reversing the air flow of ventilation systems.
+(m) You must provide gassy operations with controls located aboveground for reversing the air flow of ventilation systems.

-(a) Sufficient lighting shall be provided, in accordance with the requirements of chapter 296-155
+(a) You must provide sufficient lighting in accordance with the requirements of chapter 296-155

 WAC, Part B-1, to permit safe operations at the face as well as in the general tunnel or shaft area and at the employees' workplace.

-(b) Only acceptable portable lighting shall be used within 50 feet (15.24 m) of any underground heading during explosive handling.
+(b) You must only use acceptable portable lighting within 50 feet (15.24 m) of any underground heading during explosive handling.